tonqa/JustType/README.md

 It **adds own gestures** (via gesture recognizers) to the keyboard, which do not interfere with the existing ones.
 Also it adds its own way of **syntax highlighting and syntax completion** to iOS default elements (using the UITextInput protocol of UITextView and UITextField).
 It uses the **default iOS syntax checker**, but changes how the syntax completion is presented.
 Default syntax completion UI is therefore switched off.

-We want this keyboard **to be used in all apps**, therefore we made it the most user friendly as possible, compatible with all iOS 6 systems and extendable in the most possible way.
+We want this keyboard **to be usable in all apps**, therefore we made it the most user friendly as possible, compatible with all iOS 6 systems and extendable in the most possible way.
 This is also why it is completely unit-tested.

 Advantages
 ---------------------